What are the schools in Frankfurt like?

 When we asked about the schools in Frankfurt, they said...

 "Frankfurt is home to a number of excellent international and bilingual schools.
 The International School of Frankfurt (ISF) is one of the best international schools in the city.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ISF offers a rigorous academic program with a strong emphasis on the development of language skills, critical thinking, and problem-solving.
 The Frankfurt International School (FIS) is another excellent international school in Frankfurt.
 It is a private, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 FIS is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 The school offers a comprehensive academic program with a strong emphasis on the development of language skills, critical thinking, and problem-solving.
 The International Bilingual School Frankfurt (IBSF) is a bilingual school offering an international curriculum for students from pre-kindergarten to grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 IBSF offers a rigorous academic program with a strong emphasis on the development of language skills, critical thinking, and problem-solving.
 The school also offers a variety of extracurricular activities, including sports, music, and art.
 The International School of Darmstadt (ISD) is another excellent international school in Frankfurt.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ISD offers a rigorous academic program with a strong emphasis on the development of language skills, critical thinking, and problem-solving.
-The school also offers a variety of extracurricular activities, including sports, music, and art," commented one expat when asked about in Frankfurt.
+The school also offers a variety of extracurricular activities, including sports, music, and art," wrote an expat with kids at in Frankfurt.

 Other Questions: